elizwangwastaken/todolist/README.md

 the formula

-If you want to build this yourself or customize the garden, here is the logic i used:
+if you want to build this yourself or customize the garden, here is the logic i used:

 =IMAGE(
     INDEX(